16 digital tools for people who want to understand and shape customer experience

 Do we use our own tool?
 Of course we do!
 Our own tools are created to suit our own needs, as well as the needs of others wanting to create journey maps that capture the context and experiences of their customers.

-Journey maps exist as a catalyser for other service design activities and serve many functions.
+Journey maps exist as a catalyser for other CX activities and serve many functions.
 Journey mapping software helps us to centralize and store data, drive research activities, create personas as well as export and share our customer journeys with stakeholders.

 By providing help with all these functions Smaply is a powerful digital tool for both introducing customer-centred activities within an organization as well as providing a framework for mapping, understanding and sharing customer experiences for those who make important decisions related to our service delivery.